ds4se/chapters/mastorey/bigdataneedsthickdata.md

 ##  Lies, Damned Lies and Analytics: Why Big Data Needs Thick Data

-* TODO: add references to other chapters that may touch on the points raised in this one
-* TODO: one more pass on writing style, flow.

 ### How great it is, to have data like you

 In a relatively short time, software analytics or the use of computational methods on "big" data in software engineering, is transforming the ways software is developed, used, improved and deployed [Zhang2012].